Go to the list of seismic processes. Go to SIOSEIS introduction.

 Preset = none e.g. pass 100 200

-MINVAL - The minimum absolute value each trace must have to be
+MINVAL - The minimum value of type MINTYPE each trace must have to be

 considered a good trace.
-When there is no absolute
+When there is no value of type MINTYPE

 MEDIAN - When set to YES, the median sample for each time sample is